testprakash/py_ops/README.md

 ## Introduction

-The purpose of dversionproject is to update version in pom file.
+The purpose of dversion project is to update version in pom file.
 According to following requirements:
  * It must validate the pom is syntactically correct
  * It must confirm the version is a snapshot prior to making any changes
  * The resulting pom version needs to match this format `ci_{git hub org name here}_{branch name here}-SNAPSHOT`